mpv-player/mpv/DOCS/man/ao.rst

 ``wasapi``
     Audio output to the Windows Audio Session API.

+    ``exclusive``
+        Requests exclusive, direct hardware access.
+By definition prevents sound playback of any other program until mpv exits.
     ``device=<id>``
         Uses the requested endpoint instead of the system's default audio endpoint.
-Both the number and the ID String are valid; the ID String is guaranteed to not change unless the driver is uninstalled.
+Both an ordinal number (0,1,2,...) and the GUID String are valid; the GUID string is guaranteed to not change unless the driver is uninstalled.

-        Also supports searching active devices by name.
+        Also supports searching active devices by human readable name.
 If more than one device matches the name, refuses loading it.

-        To get a list of the valid devices, give ``help`` as the id.
-The list is the same as the ``list`` suboption, but stops the player initialization.
-    ``exclusive``
-        Requests exclusive, direct hardware access.
-By definition prevents sound playback of any other program until mpv exits.
-    ``list``
-        Lists all audio endpoints (output devices) present in the system.
+        This option is mostly deprecated in favour of the more general ``--audio-device`` option.
+That said, ``--audio-device=help`` will give a list of valid device GUIDs (prefixed with ``wasapi/``), as well as their human readable names, which should work here.